Kitura/Kitura/README.md

 )
 ```

-4. Import the modules in your code:
+4. Import the modules in your code (Sources/main.swift):

 ```swift
 import KituraRouter